HBPMedical/mip-deployment/doc/BackupAndRecovery.md

 MIP is currently deployed using kubernetes and the data that need to be persisted are mounted in volumes.
 The data that need to be persisted are located ONLY in the central node.

-The volumes that are created in the host machine can be seen [here](../kubernetes/values.yaml) as storage data paths.
+The volumes that are created in the host machine, are listed in the [storage data paths section of the `values.yaml` file](../kubernetes/values.yaml).

 The folders that currently need to be backed up are the following:
 1. The portal-backend stored data under `/opt/mip-deployment/.stored_data`